Latest SeedProd News

 What visitors see when WordPress maintenance mode is active with SeedProd

-How to Enable Maintenance Mode Without a Plugin (WPCode Method)
+Method 2: Enable Maintenance Mode Without a Plugin (WPCode)

-If you don’t want to use a WordPress page builder but still need an easy way to enable maintenance mode, the free WPCode plugin works great.
+If you don’t want to use a page builder, WPCode is a great way to temporarily disable your WordPress site with a simple snippet.
 It’s a beginner-friendly way to enable maintenance mode in WordPress without writing or editing any code manually.

 Here’s how to set it up: